evanTheTerribleWarrior/doom-redis/README.md

 Connect to an external Redis as configured in your .env

-If ports 5000 (backend) or 3000 (frontend) are occupied, you can manually kill them or use the provided `clean-ports.sh` script.
+If ports 5000 (backend) or 3000 (frontend) are occupied, you can manually kill them or use the provided `build/clean-ports.sh` script.

 * * * * *